 If wallabies are found to have breached exclusion fences and entered the air movement areas where they pose a risk to aircraft safety, management actions will be taken in accordance with the overabundant native species section of the Feral Animal Management Plan (Appendix F).

-Thresholds for triggering further management intervention will be again revisited when the CMP is next reviewed following the approval of Master Plan 2019.
+Thresholds for triggering further management intervention will be again revisited when the CMP is next reviewed.

 6.2.5 Graceful Sun-moth

 The Graceful Sun-moth (Synemon gratiosa) is a day-flying moth endemic to south-west Western Australia.